How to Fix a Vacuum Cleaner: DIY Solutions That Actually Work

 Vacuum cleaners consist of multiple components that work together to provide suction to remove dirt, debris, dust, and everything in between.
 There is a belt located in the bottom plate, which is connected to the motor together with the roller bush.
 It works to guide the debris up the hose and into the dirt canister.

-A burning smell develops is a result of a component malfunctioning.
-Most of the parts are made from industrial materials such as rubber or plastic, which explains the hideous smell that is coming out of your vacuum cleaner.
+A burning smell develops as a result of a component malfunctioning.
+Most of the parts are made from industrial materials such as rubber or plastic, which explains the strong smell that is coming out of your vacuum cleaner.

 The type of suction your vacuum cleaner operates on will dictate the location of the belt, which is either on the side or in the middle.
 If yours is side suction, the belt will be positioned on the side opposite of the hose attachment place.
 If your vacuum runs on central suction units, the belt can be found in the middle of the bottom plate.